-Most browsers allow you to change your cookie settings.
-These settings will typically be found in the “options” or “preferences” menu of your browser.
+In addition, most browsers allow you to change your cookie settings.
+These settings will typically be found in the “options” or “preferences” menu of your browser, including browser apps on a mobile device.
 In order to understand these settings and learn how to use them, please consult the “Help” function of your browser, or the documentation published online for your particular browser type and version.

 The following pages have information on how to change your cookies settings for the different browsers:

-When using our website, you may be directed to other websites for such activities as surveys, to make payment in currency other than U.S. dollars, or for job applications.
+When using our website, you may be directed to other websites for such activities as watching a video, accessing an article, subscribing to an event or webinar, or applying for a job.
 These websites may use their own cookies.
 We do not have control over the placement of cookies by other websites you visit, even if you are directed to them from our website.

 If you use the buttons that allow you to share products and content with your friends via social networks like Google, Twitter and Facebook, these companies may set a cookie on your computer memory.
 Find out more about these here:

 Some web browsers may transmit “Do Not Track” signals to websites with which the browser communicates, telling the website not to follow its online movements.
 Because of differences in how web browsers interpret this feature and send those signals, and lack of standardization, it is not always clear whether visitors and users intend for these signals to be transmitted or whether they are even aware of them.
 Therefore, as many other reputable websites, we currently do not respond to such “Do Not Track” signals.
 To learn more about “Do Not Track” signals, you can visit http://www.allaboutdnt.com/.

 If you would like to find out more about cookies and their use on the Internet, you may find the following link useful:

 Cookies that have been set in the past

 If you have disabled one or more Cookies, we may still use information collected from cookies prior to your disabled preference being set, however, we will stop using the disabled cookie to collect any further information.